IbrahimExe/PalmStation/README.md

 ## Overview

 A pair of small, beginner-friendly projects that demonstrate **real-time gesture recognition** using MediaPipe Hands and OpenCV.

-The repository contains two playable demos: a gesture‑controlled Snake game and a gesture‑controlled Rock–Paper–Scissors (RPS) game.
+PalmStation contains two playable demos: a gesture‑controlled Snake game and a gesture‑controlled Rock–Paper–Scissors game.
 The RPS game includes an improved user experience with hold-to-confirm and result screens.
-An optional small transfer‑learning pipeline (collect → train → use) allows you to improve gesture accuracy by training a classifier on MediaPipe landmarks.
+An optional small transfer‑learning pipeline (collect → train → use) allows you to improve gesture accuracy by training a classifier on MediaPipe landmarks using data you can collect on your own!

 ## Features

 * Real-time hand landmark detection using MediaPipe Hands
-* Gesture‑controlled Snake (index or thumb gestures) with smoothing and classifier support
+* Gesture controlled Snake (index or thumb gestures) with smoothing and classifier support
-* Gesture‑controlled Rock–Paper‑Scissors with stable-hold confirmation, confidence score, and result screens
+* Gesture controlled Rock–Paper‑Scissors with stable-hold confirmation, confidence score, and result screens
 * Optional data collection and training pipeline (collect_landmarks.py → train_classifier.py)
 * Easy to run in a Python virtual environment (Windows / macOS / Linux)